Do you have a story to share?

 The pieces we are collecting will be written during the time of Covid-19, self-isolation and instructions to ‘Stay at Home’, though the stories needn’t be about the current situation.
 (See Submissions Page for our themes.)
 We actively encourage those who experience longer term isolation and marginalisation to share their writing and experiences.
 Our focus is on the ideas expressed rather than technical ability so we welcome new and unpublished writers, as well as those who aren’t sure whether they consider themselves as ‘writers’ yet.

 Once we have gathered a selection of these stories, we will start publishing them on our dedicated showcasing blog, culminating in an international event.

 How will it work?

-The first of these flash initiatives is The Stay-at-Home!
-Festival, an online festival developed by bestselling author and poet CJ Cooke, of which Paper Nations is a partner.
-The festival will celebrate the power of writing and reading in preventing loneliness and champion connectivity and community amidst social distancing.
+The Stay-at-Home!
+Festival is an online festival that ran from the 27th March to 11th April 2020.
+It was developed by bestselling author and poet CJ Cooke, with Paper Nations as a partner.
+The festival celebrated the power of writing and reading in preventing loneliness and championed connectivity and community amidst social distancing.

-More information on the festival is available on: www.stayathomelitfest.co.uk.
+More information on the festival is available on: https://stayathomelitfest.co.uk/.

 The B&NES Library Service and The Bath Record Office

 The Great Margin is pleased to be partnering with B&NES Library Service and the Bath Record Office.

 The Bath Record Office is creating ‘Corona Captured’, an archive of the personal responses of local residents to the current pandemic.
 Writers submitting to The Great Margin Showcase who live in Bath or North East Somerset will now have the option of their entries being included in ‘Corona Captured’.

 In addition, The Great Margin is working alongside the ‘Lockdown’ competition being run by the B&NES Library Service.
 ‘Lockdown’ called for short stories or poems responding to this theme and was open to members of Libraries West aged over 18.